RsyncProject/rsync/rsync.1.md

     rules.

-    If you are supplying your own exclude rules, you may need to add your own exclude/hide/protect rule for the partial-dir because (1) the auto-added rule may be ineffective at the end of your other rules, or (2) you may wish to override rsync's exclude choice.
-For instance, if you want to make rsync clean-up any left-over partial-dirs that may be lying around, you should specify [`--delete-after`](#opt) and add a "risk" filter rule, e.g.
+    If you are supplying your own exclude rules, you may need to add your own exclude/hide/protect rule for the partial-dir because:

+    1. the auto-added rule may be ineffective at the end of your other rules, or
+    2. you may wish to override rsync's exclude choice.

+    For instance, if you want to make rsync clean-up any left-over partial-dirs that may be lying around, you should specify [`--delete-after`](#opt) and add a "risk" filter rule, e.g.  `-f 'R .rsync-partial/'`.
+Avoid using [`--delete-before`](#opt) or [`--delete-during`](#opt) unless you don't
-    `-f 'R .rsync-partial/'`.
-(Avoid using [`--delete-before`](#opt) or [`--delete-during`](#opt) unless you don't need rsync to use any of the left-over partial-dir data during the current run.)
+    need rsync to use any of the left-over partial-dir data during the current run.

     IMPORTANT: the `--partial-dir` should not be writable by other users or it is a security risk.
 E.g. AVOID "/tmp".